-Jackson-Weiss Syndrome (JWS) is a rare genetic disorder characterized by distinctive malformations of the head and facial (craniofacial) area and abnormalities of the feet.
-The range and severity of symptoms and findings may be extremely variable, including among affected members of the same family (kindred).
-However, primary findings may include premature closure of the fibrous joints (cranial sutures) between certain bones of the skull (craniosynostosis), unusually flat, underdeveloped midfacial regions (midfacial hypoplasia) abnormally broad great toes, and/or malformation or fusion of certain bones within the feet.
-In some cases, Jackson-Weiss Syndrome may result from new genetic changes (mutations) that appear to occur randomly for unknown reasons (sporadically).
-In other affected individuals, the disorder may be inherited as an autosomal dominant trait.
+Jackson-Weiss syndrome (JWS) is a rare genetic disorder characterized by distinctive malformations of the head and facial (craniofacial) area and abnormalities of the feet.
+The range and severity of symptoms and findings may be extremely variable, even among affected members of the same family.
+Primary findings may include premature closure of the fibrous joints (cranial sutures) between certain bones of the skull (craniosynostosis), unusually flat, underdeveloped midfacial regions (midfacial hypoplasia) abnormally broad great toes, and/or malformation or fusion of certain bones within the feet.
+In some patients, JWS is an autosomal dominant genetic condition caused by a change (mutation) in the FGFR2 gene, although mutations in other genes (eg, FGFR3) can produce a similar appearing condition.

-Jackson-Weiss Syndrome may also be characterized by various abnormalities of the feet.
+JWS may also be characterized by various abnormalities of the feet.
 For example, affected individuals may have webbed or fused second and third toes (syndactyly) and/or abnormally short, broad great toes that may bend inward (varus deformities).
 There may also be malformation or fusion of certain bones within the body of the feet (metatarsals), the ankles (tarsal bones), and/or the heels (calcanei).
-Some individuals with Jackson-Weiss Syndrome may also have additional physical abnormalities, such as limitation of joint movements and/or a condition in which the legs are abnormally curved inward, with the knees close together and the ankles widely separated (genu valgum).
-In addition, although most individuals with the disorder have average or above average intelligence, varying levels of mental retardation have been reported in a few cases.
+Some individuals with JWS may also have additional physical abnormalities such as limitation of joint movements and/or a condition in which the legs are abnormally curved inward, with the knees close together and the ankles widely separated (genu valgum).
+In addition, although most individuals with the disorder have average or above average intelligence and a normal life span, varying levels of intellectual disability have been reported in a few patients.

-The disorder may be diagnosed or confirmed at birth or during early infancy based upon a thorough clinical evaluation, identification of characteristic physical findings, and a variety of specialized tests including advanced imaging techniques.
+JWS may be diagnosed or confirmed at birth or during early infancy based upon a thorough clinical evaluation, identification of characteristic physical findings, and a variety of specialized tests including advanced imaging techniques.
 For example, specialized x-ray imaging studies, such as computerized tomography (CT) scanning or magnetic resonance imaging (MRI), may help to confirm the presence and/or extent of certain craniofacial, foot, or other skeletal abnormalities.
-During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissues.
-During MRI, a magnetic field and radio waves create cross-sectional images of particular tissues or internal structures.
+Molecular genetic testing for mutations in the FGFR2 gene is available if the diagnosis is uncertain.

-The treatment of Jackson-Weiss Syndrome is directed toward the specific symptoms that are apparent in each individual.
-Such treatment may require the coordinated efforts of a team of medical professionals who may need to systematically and comprehensively plan an affected child's treatment.
-These professionals may include pediatricians; physicians who specialize in disorders of the skeleton, joints, muscles, and related tissues (orthopedists). physical therapists; and/or other health care professionals.
+The treatment of JWS is directed toward the specific symptoms that are apparent in each individual.
+Such treatment may require the coordinated efforts of a team of medical professionals who may need to systematically and comprehensively plan an affected child’s treatment.
+These professionals may include pediatricians; physicians who specialize in disorders of the skeleton, joints, muscles, and related tissues (orthopedists), physical therapists; and/or other health care professionals.

-Early intervention may be important to ensure that children with Jackson-Weiss Syndrome reach their potential.
+Early intervention may be important to ensure that children with JWS reach their potential.
 Special services that may be beneficial include special education and other medical, social, and/or vocational services.

-Genetic counseling will be of benefit for affected individuals and their families.
-In addition, thorough clinical evaluations may be important in family members of diagnosed individuals to detect any findings that may be associated with Jackson-Weiss Syndrome.
+Genetic counseling is recommended for affected individuals and their families.
+In addition, thorough clinical evaluations may be important in family members of diagnosed individuals to detect any findings that may be associated with JWS.
 Other treatment for this disorder is symptomatic and supportive.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.